aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

   it to be found in Bill's house.
 We know that he suspects Bill would do that because

   **00:48:27**
-  > You may even get most of it back, if you're lucky.
+  > Cobb: You may even get most of it back, if you're lucky.

   And later,
-  > So does that mean you'll tell me where you hid my earring?
+  > Blonde: So does that mean you'll tell me where you hid my earring?
+  >

-  > \- No. And I wouldn't wait for your panties either.
+  > Cobb: No. And I wouldn't wait for your panties either.
 He's too embarrassed to give those back to you.
 </details>

 ### 3. How come he decided to use hammer?
 <details><summary>Show answer</summary>

   **1. 00:22:17**
-  > Surprisingly enough, I thought you might be able to give me some advice.
+  > Bill: Surprisingly enough, I thought you might be able to give me some advice.
+  >

-  > \- Steel whip.
+  > Cobb: Steel whip.
 Nunchucks, they're all right.
-Tools are good, sharpened screwdriver, hammer, chisel
+Tools are good, sharpened screwdriver,
+  > hammer, chisel
+  >

-  > \- "Hammer"?
+  > Bill: "Hammer"?
+  >

-  > \- Yeah.
+  > Cobb: Yeah.
 Medium size.
 Good rubber grip.
 It's very nasty.
-If you get a claw hammer, you can pry doors with it.
+If you get a claw hammer,
+  > you can pry doors with it.
 Slip it into the back of your waistband, you're set.

   **2. 00:34:31**